center-for-threat-informed-defense/summiting-the-pyramid/docs/methodology.rst

    Pyramid of Pain - Created by David Bianco [#f1]_

-Detection engineers can leverage the Pyramid of Pain to understand how precise or robust their analytics might be when detecting adversarial behavior.
+Detection engineers can leverage the Pyramid of Pain to understand how :ref:`precise<Precision>` or :ref:`robust<Robustness>` their analytics are when detecting adversarial behavior.
 A detection analytic focused on identifying hash values will be precise in detecting a snapshot of malware but will not detect a variant of that malware that has been altered by an adversary.
-A detection at the tool level might be robust in detecting specific implementations of a technique but could create more false positives and even pick up benign activity if the implemented tool is native to the OS.
-Some analytics might use a combination of various indicators to increase both the precision and recall of an adversary attack.
+A detection at the tool level might be robust in detecting specific implementations of a technique but could create more false positives, pick benign user activity, and alert on system generated noise if the implemented tool is native to the OS.
+Some analytics might use a combination of various indicators to increase both the precision and :ref:`recall<Recall>` of an adversary attack.

-Capability Abstraction, a concept developed by SpecterOps, seeks to understand activities that occur on a system when an attacker is accomplishing their goals.
+:ref:`Capability Abstraction`, a concept developed by SpecterOps `SpecterOps <https://posts.specterops.io/capability-abstraction-fbeaeeb26384>`_., seeks to understand activities that occur on a system when an attacker is accomplishing their goals.
 It also introduced a visual graphic, known as an “abstraction map”, which conveys the relationships between abstraction layers and begins to highlight how an adversary can evade a specific detection or data source entirely and still accomplish their goals.

-The following capability abstraction map for T1050 - New Service illustrates how multiple tools can create a new service.
-These tools include standard Windows binaries, commonly abused bins, and open-source implementations that an adversary may implement in custom code.
+The following capability abstraction map for `T1543 - Create or Modify System Process: Windows Service <https://attack.mitre.org/techniques/T1543/003/>`_, illustrates how multiple tools can create a new service.
+These tools include standard Windows binaries, commonly abused binaries, and open-source implementations that an adversary may implement in custom code.
 These different implementations may call the Windows API differently, which in turn might call different RPC interface and methods.
 However, ultimately they all utilize the same registry key within the Registry Service Database.
-If an adversary wanted to evade detection at the tool level, they can create a new service using the Windows API, RPC, or Registry.
+If an adversary wanted to evade detection at the tool level, they could create a new service by directly interacting with the Windows API, RPC, or Registry.

 .. figure:: _static/new_service_capability_abstraction.png
    :alt: New Service Capability Abstraction - Created by SpecterOps